jawrainey/GabberAPI/gabber/api/README.md

 - `ID_404`: The project ID provided in the request does not match the resource endpoint.
 - `UNAUTHORIZED`: You do not have the permission to edit this project.
-- `USER_404`: No user for the creator ID provided in the request exists.
+- `USER_NOT_FOUND`: No user for the creator ID provided in the request exists.
 - `TITLE_EXISTS`: There already exists a project with that title; titles must be unique.
 - `PROJECTS_PRIVACY_INVALID`: The value for the privacy parameter is invalid, which must be private or public.
 - `TOPICS_IS_NOT_DICT`: The value for the topics parameter must be a string.